OlivierSohn/hamazed/BACKLOG.md

 - store status in UIAnimation, and create animations in drawStatus.

-- let the ContinueMessage logic be handled in game scheduler.

 - use another text box for networking messages, to separate concerns, to prevent messages from being replaced by game info.